Skip to main content

 What can I expect if I am offered the intern role?

-Interns are paid student staff who work 10-15 hours per week.
-Interns learn professional expectations, job-related skills, and the importance of teamwork, effective communication, and understanding personality/work styles.
+Interns are paid student staff who work 8-10 hours per week.
+Interns learn professional and job-related skills, teamwork, effective communication and a public health approach to prevent sexual and relationship violence.
 Interns learn the dynamics of a busy and fast-paced office environment as well as the professional etiquette needed to be successful in future employment positions.

 Is the office understanding of my student schedule?

-Students are expected to work during business hours as well as have availability to work nights and weekends.
+Students are expected to work during business hours as well as have availability to work evenings and weekends.
 Academic success comes first and CARE at SARC takes a holistic approach to student staff supervision, keeping in mind the demands of student life while also holding high expectations and seeking to further develop each student’s knowledge, skills, and abilities.
+The internship schedule pauses in alignment with campus holidays, closures and breaks.

 Do I have to have a specific major?